a-tokyo/help-r2-d2-escape/README.md

 - Greedy search with at least two heuristics.
 - A∗ search with at least two admissible heuristics.

+## Demo
+Checkout the live demo on [help-r2-d2-escape.herokuapp.com](https://help-r2-d2-escape.herokuapp.com/) and check the console for useful logs about the search logic.

 ## Getting Started
 - go to the application directory:
   ```